Magic Square (SQR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Magic Square Historical Price

-According to the latest data gathered on Magic Square live price page, the current price of Magic Square is 0.0078974USD.
-The circulating supply of Magic Square(SQR) is 207.11M SQR , giving it a market capitalization of $1.65M.
+According to the latest data gathered on Magic Square live price page, the current price of Magic Square is 0.0072265USD.
+The circulating supply of Magic Square(SQR) is 207.11M SQR , giving it a market capitalization of $1.50M.

 The Magic Square Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SQR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.